Refugees of Sudan: Egypt

 Starting in the 1990s, the increase in refugees from Sudan has forced UNHCR RO Cairo to shift its focus from education and training to the care and maintenance of refugees.
 In Cairo, the International Organization for Migration (IOM) is involved in helping process refugees for resettlement, moving refugees, and assisting with their medical examinations.
 IOM also conducts cultural orientation for the refugees to prepare them for resettlement in third countries.
 The UNHCR regional office in Cairo (RO Cairo) is overextended, and after Somalis, the Sudanese (mainly southern Sudanese) represent the largest caseload.
 A large number of Sudanese refugees in Egypt reflects the fact that many Sudanese travels to Cairo to obtain official recognition of their refugee status from the UNHCR.
 The Sudanese refugees in Egypt fall under two categories: those who are waiting for their status-determination interview and those who have been rejected or who are self-settled.

 Between 60 and 70 percent of Sudanese asylum seekers have their applications for refugee status rejected.
 Rejection and closure of a file have serious psychological and emotional implications for refugees.
 Many of those rejected, especially men, turn to alcoholism as a way of overcoming their problems.
 Others become mentally disturbed and there have been reports of suicide or attempted suicide upon receiving news of the rejection.
 The unity of the family has been challenged by Sudanese refugees' quest for UNHCR recognition.
 Women and children wait in Cairo for their UNHCR applications to go through while husbands wait in Sudan.
 The difficulties of life in Cairo and the inability of some husbands to join their families in Egypt have forced some women refugees to abandon their husbands, remarry, and leave for resettlement.
 In cases of rejection of a family application at the UNHCR, many men leave their wives and children and look for another single woman with UNHCR status to avoid responsibility.
 Additionally, UNHCR RO Cairo does not recognize polygamous unions, and as such will not refer polygamists for resettlement to countries where polygamy is not permitted.
 All of these factors have contributed to the break-up of families, divorce, and the abandonment of children.
 Finally, the UNHCR identity cards issued to refugees are not always recognized by the Egyptian authority.
 There have been situations in which people have been taken and detained for three to four days and then released, despite their UNHCR status.
 A resident permit stamp on a valid Sudanese passport seems to offer more protection for refugees.

+South Sudan

+Data published by the United Nations in January 2025 found that more than one million people had fled war in Sudan to seek refuge in neighbouring South Sudan.
+Over 770,000 people had reportedly fled through the Joda crossing on South Sudan’s northern border with Sudan in the 21 months preceding January 2025.

 Kenya

-An estimated 52,000 Sudan refugees are living in Kenya.
+An estimated 3,500 Sudanese refugees are living in Kenya.